fcampelo/EC-Bestiary/README.md

 ### How to Contribute

-If you know a paper that should belong to this list, please sent an e-mail to either [Claus](mailto:caranha@cs.tsukuba.ac.jp) or [Felipe](mailto:fcampelo@ufmg.br), or report an issue on our [Github repo](https://github.com/fcampelo/EC-bestiary).
+If you know a paper that should belong to this list, please send an e-mail to either [Claus](mailto:caranha@cs.tsukuba.ac.jp) or [Felipe](mailto:fcampelo@ufmg.br), or report an issue on our [Github repo](https://github.com/fcampelo/EC-bestiary).
 The criteria for inclusion are quite simple:

 1. the work must be in a peer reviewed publication (journal or conference);